warrant-dev/warrant/README.md

   <a href="https://twitter.com/warrant_dev">Twitter</a>
 </p>

-# Warrant - Open Source Access Control as a Service
+# Warrant - Open Source Access Control Service

 Warrant is an application access control service built for developers and product teams.
-It's designed to abstract away the complexity of managing user access control from teams building software products so they (1) can offer best-in-class access control to customers from day one and (2) focus their efforts on building their core product.
+It's designed to abstract away the complexity of managing user access control from teams building software products so they can (1) offer best-in-class access control to customers from day one and (2) focus their efforts on building their core product.

 ## Features